LigaData/spark/docs/structured-streaming-programming-guide.md

 - There are currently no automatic retries of failed tasks.
 Any failure will lead to the query being stopped and it needs to be manually restarted from the checkpoint.

 # Additional Information

-**Notes**

-- Several configurations are not modifiable after the query has run.
-To change them, discard the checkpoint and start a new query.
-These configurations include:
-  - `spark.sql.shuffle.partitions`
-    - This is due to the physical partitioning of state: state is partitioned via applying hash function to key, hence the number of partitions for state should be unchanged.
-    - If you want to run fewer tasks for stateful operations, `coalesce` would help with avoiding unnecessary repartitioning.
-      - After `coalesce`, the number of (reduced) tasks will be kept unless another shuffle happens.
-  - `spark.sql.streaming.stateStore.providerClass`: To read the previous state of the query properly, the class of state store provider should be unchanged.
-  - `spark.sql.streaming.multipleWatermarkPolicy`: Modification of this would lead inconsistent watermark value when query contains multiple watermarks, hence the policy should be unchanged.

 **Further Reading**